dumpoffyo-creator/Aegis_Debris-Removal/README.md

 4. Plug in the Laser pointer's 2-pin connector wire on GVS connection
 5. Turn the Wukong On
 ### Controls
--A: Move towards left of latitude or Increase in altitude
+-A: Move horizontally towards Left or Increase in Vertical height
--B: move towards Right of latitude or Decrease in altitude -A+B: Mode switch between Altitude and Latitude
+-B: Move horizontally towards Right or Decrease in Vertical height -A+B: Mode switch between Horizontal and Vertical